Seelengrab/Supposition.jl/docs/src/intro.md

 ## What is Property Based Testing?

 Property Based Testing is the idea of checking the correctness of a function, algorithm or calculation against a number of desired properties that function should observe.
-Consider this function:
+Consider this example of a property, a function that returns a `Bool`:

 ```julia
 function foo(a::Int, b::Int)